Recent Accounting Pronouncements

 The Company considers the applicability and impact of all Accounting Standards Updates (“ASU”) issued by the Financial Accounting Standards Board (“FASB”).
 ASUs issued during the current period not listed below were assessed and determined to either be not applicable to the Company, or not expected to have a material impact on the consolidated financial statements.

-In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which enhances income tax disclosure requirements related to the effective tax rate reconciliation and cash taxes paid.
-The amendments are effective for annual reporting periods beginning after December 15, 2024, with early adoption permitted.
-The Company adopted this guidance on April 1, 2025 on a prospective basis.
-The adoption did not have a significant impact on the consolidated financial statements other than expanded disclosure requirements.
-See note 11 for further information on income taxes.
+In November 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which amends current guidance to provide expanded disclosure for the rate reconciliation with information about specific categories and reconciling items that meet a specific threshold, and to provide additional information about income taxes paid disaggregated by jurisdiction.
+The amendments are effective for annual periods beginning after December 15, 2024, with early adoption permitted.
+The Company does not expect the adoption of this guidance to have a material effect on the consolidated financial statements.

 In November 2024, the FASB issued ASU 2024-03, Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses, which amends current guidance to add requirements for disaggregation of certain costs and expenses included within relevant expense captions.
 The update also requires the separate disclosure of total selling costs.
 The amendments are effective for annual reporting periods beginning after December 15, 2026, and interim reporting periods beginning after December 15, 2027, with early adoption permitted.
 The Company is currently evaluating the impact on the consolidated financial statements.